search icon

 Claims With No Evidence

 If you say you have good leadership skills, why not write down the awards you received to back up your claim?
-Mentioning prominent positions you’ve had in your organisations is also an excellent way to prove your skills.
+Mentioning prominent positions you’ve had in your organisations is also an excellent way to prove yourself.

 Listing down your strengths without evidence shows poor credibility on your part.
-Remember this when you’re thinking of what not to put in a personal statement!
+But this is less of a “What not to put in your personal statement” and more of a “If you’re including your skills, show them off properly!”

-Skills Or Extracurricular Activities Irrelevant For Your Course
+Skills Or Extracurricular Activities Irrelevant To Your Course

-You’ve listed down your strengths with sufficient evidence to back up your claim.
-Now ask yourself the question: how do your strengths relate to your course?
+You’ve listed down your strengths with sufficient evidence to back up your claims.
+Now ask yourself the question: do your strengths relate to your course?

 Make sure you tie your strengths back to the course you’re applying for.
 If you don’t, you might as well not put them in.
 You only have 4,000 characters to convince the panel that you are worth accepting.